 Yep, you read that right.
 And I have photo evidence to prove it!

-Last summer, we got our two year old to nap on an airplane on three separate occasions!
-We took a trip out west with my family, followed by a visit to Canada to see Jason’s family, so lots of flying.
+Last summer, we got our two year old to nap on an airplane on multiple occasions.
+We took a trip out west with my family, followed by a visit to Canada to see Jason’s family, and then she came with me as I trained to become a sleep consultant in Florida!

+So lots of flying with our toddler.
 I’m sure we could have all survived the travel days with no naps, but it certainly wouldn’t have been pretty!
-Especially since we were also dancing with a three hour time change; so we crossed our fingers and came prepared.

 I’m sure the rumble and natural white noise of the airplane helped, but it certainly wasn’t dark and she wasn’t in a familiar place…it was the timing of her daily nap, the routine she knows so well, and…her SONG!

-Her song also came in handy when we were out and about, because Olivia napped on the go every day of vacation with my family.
+We have sung a song in our girls’ routines since they were born, and that nap time song definitely came in handy when we were out and about on these trips, because Olivia napped on the go every day of vacation with my family.
 That was usually in the car, but she definitely had a bicycle and boat nap, as well.

 Although the timing was usually off, if Olivia would start getting sleepy, SHE would initiate sleep.
 She’d cuddle her head up to the side of the car seat and say, “Jesus Loves Me.”
 That was this mama’s cue to sing to her and she’d pass out.